tgsaman/GooglePhotos_to_ApplePhotos/README.md

 python3 photo_metadata_patch.py /path/to/export --output /tmp/report.csv
 ```

+## GUI Launcher
+For a simple graphical front end, double-click the `launch_gui.command` file on macOS.
+It opens a small window to select your export folder and run the patching process.
+The GUI requires the same Python and `exiftool` dependencies as the command-line version.

 ## Testing
 Basic unit tests are located in the `tests` directory and can be run with: